Juken Sentai Gekiranger

 Juken Sentai Gekiranger (獣拳戦隊ゲキレンジャー, Jūken Sentai Gekirenjā) is Toei Company's thirty-first entry in the Super Sentai metaseries.
-Production began on September 29, 2006 with principal photography beginning on October 6, 2006.
-It aired on TV Asahi's 2007 Super Hero Time programming block with Kamen Rider Den-O from February 18, 2007 to February 10, 2008, replacing Gogo Sentai Boukenger and was replaced by Engine Sentai Go-onger.
+Production began on September 29, 2006, with principal photography beginning on October 6, 2006.
+It aired on TV Asahi's 2007 Super Hero Time programming block with Kamen Rider Den-O from February 18, 2007, to February 10, 2008, replacing GoGo Sentai Boukenger and was replaced by Engine Sentai Go-onger.

 Its footage was used for the American television series, Power Rangers Jungle Fury.
-Gekiranger was dubbed into Korean as Power Rangers Wild Spirit for South Korean television.
+Gekiranger was subtitled into Korean as Power Rangers Wild Spirit for South Korean television.